• Skip to primary navigation

 Without Preferment: Expect 12-14 hours for dough to double.

-• Heat a pizza oven, BBQ, or oven to at least 500F.
+• To bake pizzas: Heat a pizza oven, BBQ, or oven to at least 500F.
 A pizza stone works well in the oven.
 Gently stretch and pull dough to desired shape and thickness.
 See YouTube below for shaping.
 Shaping takes a little practice if you want perfectly round, but exact rounds are really not critical.
 Just leave a slightly thicker edge and do best you can for evenness.
 (You can see mine isn't evenly round but I don't mind the crispier grilled parts).
 If grilling on a BBQ, I use little or no flour when handling the dough balls, then generously coat dough with olive oil and place oiled side down on grates.
-Grill until bottom is well marked, about 3 minutes.*
+Grill until bottom is well marked, about 3 minutes.* Or, try a silicon grilling mat *see link below for example.

 • Remove from grill and place grilled side up on a tray.
 Add toppings and return to grill on a slightly lower heat setting.
 Close grill and cook until toppings are heated through and bottom of dough is well browned, 6-10 minutes.